chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 This mix of qualitative feedback and quantitative data made content decisions feel very similar to product decisions: grounded in real user behavior instead of intuition alone.

+### Implementation repos
+We host the [InfosecDecompress website](https://infosecdecompress.com) and related code in a [GitHub organization](https://github.com/Infosecdecompress), which includes the public site and supporting scripts.

 ## 9. Why This Experience Matters for Product Roles